OpenBioResearch/disease-focused-uci-ml-repos/README.md

 ## License

 This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 Original article: https://doi.org/10.1007/s00405-023-08299-w

+Citations/Acknowledgements
+If you use this dataset, please cite:
+Tasci, E., Zhuge, Y., Kaur, H., Camphausen, K., & Krauze, A. V. (2022).
+Hierarchical Voting-Based Feature Selection and Ensemble Learning Model Scheme for Glioma Grading with Clinical and Molecular Characteristics.
+International Journal of Molecular Sciences, 23(22), 14155.